Cdc25

 Cdc25 is a dual-specificity phosphatase first isolated from the yeast Schizosaccharomyces pombe as a cell cycle defective mutant.
-As with other cell cycle proteins or genes such as Cdc2 and Cdc4, the "cdc" in its name refers to "cell division control".
+As with other cell cycle proteins or genes such as Cdc2 and Cdc4, the "cdc" in its name refers to "cell division cycle".

 Dual-specificity phosphatases are considered a sub-class of protein tyrosine phosphatases.
 By removing inhibitory phosphate residues from target cyclin-dependent kinases (Cdks), Cdc25 proteins control entry into and progression through various phases of the cell cycle, including mitosis and S ("Synthesis") phase.

 Function in activating Cdk1

 Cdc25 activates cyclin dependent kinases by removing phosphate from residues in the Cdk active site.
 In turn, the phosphorylation by M-Cdk (a complex of Cdk1 and cyclin B) activates Cdc25.
 Together with Wee1, M-Cdk activation is switch-like.
 The switch-like behavior forces entry into mitosis to be quick and irreversible.
 Cdk activity can be reactivated after dephosphorylation by Cdc25.
 The Cdc25 enzymes Cdc25A-C are known to control the transitions from G1 to S phase and G2 to M phase.